 Your Lansweeper installation allows you to upload blueprints/maps of your offices and place assets on them, so your employees can easily locate equipment.
 When an asset is placed on a map, you can click on its asset name to view its Lansweeper webpage and scanned data.

-To place one or more assets on a map, do the following:
+To place one or more assets on an office blueprint, do the following:

 - Browse to the following section of the web console: Assets\New Location